womenbuildweb3/30daysofweb3.xyz/curriculum/es/5-building-your-frontend/3-intro-to-web3storage.md

-# Storing data with Web3.Storage
+# Storing data with Web3.Storage ESPANOL

 ## What is Web3.Storage?